 “Sitting on your shoulders is the most complicated object in the known universe.”
 (Michio Kahu)

-Scientific investigations have made remarkable progress in our comprehension and understanding of the human brain which controls essential key features of daily living, for instance, thought processes, memory, language, emotion, movement, and decision-making.
+Scientific investigations have made remarkable progress in our comprehension and understanding of the human brain which controls essential key characteristics of daily living, for instance, thought processes, memory, language, emotion, movement, and decision-making.
 It contains billions of neurons and its neural networks are extremely intricate.
 Nonetheless, it is a relatively small organ, roughly around 1.4 cubic litres, but with substantial variations in volume.
 Its weight is approximately 1.3 to 1.4 kilograms, only around 2% of the total body weight, and it is generally larger and heavier among males.
-However, as an aside, it may be pertinent to note that autopsy of Einstein’s brain indicated that it was smaller than average for men.
+(As an aside, it may be pertinent to note that autopsy of Einstein’s brain indicated that it was smaller than average for men.)

 Taking positive action

 Glitches and disorders within the brain are associated with common infirmities – dementia, Parkinson’s disease, motor neuron disease – and other less known disabilities.
 Fortunately, a great deal of attention is now being given to the development of treatments to slow down or alleviate neuro-progressive deficiencies.
 Research, through the likes of brain imaging, has made useful advancements in our understanding of progressive neurological maladies.
-Detailed studies of neural pathways or of the impact of specific substances – for example, nicotinamide (B3) in the treatment of Alzheimer disease and experimentation with PARP (poly ASP ribose polymerase) inhibitors in understanding more about Parkinson disease – posit helpful insights and a greater comprehension of how solutions might be found.
+Detailed studies of neural pathways or of the impact of specific substances (for example, nicotinamide (B3) in the treatment of Alzheimer disease; experimentation with poly ASP ribose polymerase inhibitors in understanding more about Parkinson disease; and lecanemab in slowing down decline on measures of cognition and function, particularly for some persons in the early stages of Alzheimer disease) posit helpful insights and a greater comprehension of how solutions might be found.